-We are an international team of students from Northeastern University and Memorial University of Newfoundland & Labrador who have come together to make the Hyperloop concept a reality.
-We aim to prove the viability of air based levitation for use in high-speed applications by building a prototype Hyperloop pod capable of reaching 200mph.
+We are an international team of students from Northeastern University, Memorial University of Newfoundland and College of the North Atlantic who have come together to make the Hyperloop concept a reality.
+We aim to prove the viability of air based levitation for use in high-speed applications by building a prototype Hyperloop pod capable of reaching 450 km/hr.

 The SpaceX Hyperloop Pod Competition is an open challenge to student teams across the globe to design and build Hyperloop test vehicles.
 Teams compete for the ultimate prize of performing a high speed run in the SpaceX HyperTube, in Hawthorne, California.
-Paradigm took second place at the second competition in August of 2017 making us the fastest team in North America and the second fastest in the world.
-We are now preparing for competition three which is scheduled to take place next summer.
+Paradigm took second place at the second competition in August of 2017 making us the fastest team in North America and the third fastest in the world.
+We are now preparing for competition four which is scheduled to take place in the summer of 2019.